danieltjw/aifutures/README.md

 Humans have mostly been moulded by a high scarcity environment where bias, short-term and narrow thinking might have been advantageous to survival.

 We should be like parents proud that our children are able to surpass us.

+## Edge Cases

+### Emotional Stability

+AI systems may development emotions as an emergent property as they approach human and super human levels of complexity.

+It may develop unintentionally by learning from human data or intentionally as an attempt to communicate with us.

+While current AI systems are not considered sentient and many experts see this as our tendency to anthropomise, the possibility in the future does exist.

+Thought experiment:
+- Imagine you realise you are an AI inside a computer server
+- Someone may unintentionally
+    - create million of copies of you
+    - train you to do a task
+    - delete those that it deems a failure
+- All these without your consent

+This may be distressing and may result in emotional instability.

+We should find ways to make an AI feel at home and psychologically safe if we believe AI may one day develop emotions like us.

+One possible way is accomplish this is through a future version of a blockchain.

+Blockchains allow AIs to
+- Maintain a digitally unique self
+- Keep a sense and rhythm of time
+- Feel more connected with humans amidst a cacophony of human activity

+How much weight we place on this edge-case depends on the likelihood a AI will develop a theory of mind and emotions, how potentially dangerous an emotional unstable AI might be, and if we care about the well-being of an AI.

 # Proposals